 RCPA Quality Assurance Programs are world leaders in the provision of external quality assurance (EQA) for pathology laboratories.
-We offer a comprehensive range of EQA for all disciplines of pathology including Molecular Genetics, Bio Security and Point-of-Care.
-Our programs are offered in Australia and internationally in over 40 countries.
+We offer a comprehensive range of EQA for all disciplines of pathology including Molecular Genetics, Biosecurity and Point-of-Care.
+Our programs are offered in Australia and internationally in over 60 countries.
 RCPAQAP is committed to provide an efficient and customer focused service to participants.

-RCPAQAP are accredited to ISO/IEC 17043:2010 Conformity assessment-general requirements for proficiency testing, and the company holds certification to ISO 9001:2008 Quality Management Systems.
+RCPAQAP are accredited to ISO/IEC 17043:2010 Conformity assessment – General requirements for proficiency, and the company holds certification to ISO9001:2008 Quality Management Systems.

 Participants are provided with regular and frequent challenges, peer reviewed assessment and educational activities to monitor the quality of their laboratory services ensuring they meet accreditation requirements.
 Our strength lies in the expertise and support provided by an extensive advisory network consisting of pathologists and scientific staff from Australia and internationally.

-Links to virtual slides will no longer be viewed using Aperio Webscope.
-From 2016, images will be displayed and manipulated with our new Collibio viewer.
+Links to virtual slides will no longer be viewed using Aperio Webscope, but will now be displayed and manipulated with our new Collibio viewer.